AxelNathanson/axelnathanson.github.io/README.md

 The model created uses the most basic building blocks in Deep Learning for Computer Vision like CNN:s, Batch Norm-layers, Dropout-layers, Data Augmentation.

 ### POMDP reading course
-During my final year of my masters, I performed an individual study of the field of POMDP:s as a preparation for my master thesis, guided by my master thesis [advisor](https://www.chalmers.se/sv/personal/Sidor/adam-andersson.aspx).
+During my final year of my masters, I performed an individual study of the field of POMDP:s as a preparation for my master thesis, together with my master thesis [advisor](https://www.chalmers.se/sv/personal/Sidor/adam-andersson.aspx).
 During the study, I both reviewed methods for solving POMDP:s historically (and held a presentation for a doctorate course about it as examination) and explored Q-learning.
 I implemented a DQN, DRQN and ADRQN and trained them on the simple CartPole environment.
 * [Results of my personal reading course gathered in a single repo.](https://github.com/AxelNathanson/POMDP)

 ## Education